Skip to content

 There’s a multitude of eSourcing & eAuction solutions as there are Spend solutions; as these are areas where procurement has digitalized heavily in the past years.
 Show me two of those solutions that are providing the same service and I’ll show you 10 others that are doing things differently.
 We’re moving into an era of best-of-breed vs S2P digital procurement ecosystems, and even the S2P providers have gaps.
 When will we stop trying to beat each other out, and start realizing our differences in order to build stronger solutions together?

-2. All in one isn’t for All
+2. All-In-One Isn’t for All

 S2P (Source-to-Pay)solutions aren’t as prevalent to adopt as they were once before.